FarnooshGhadiri/Cloth_category_classifier/README.md

 --lr=2e-4
 ```

-To understand what each keyword argument is, simply run `python attr_classification.py --help`.
+To understand what each keyword argument is, simply run `python train.py --help`.

-While the model is training, after each epoch it will output a row of data to `<experiment_name>/results.txt` which detail various things worth tracking such as the losses and accuracies on both the training and validation set.
+While the model is training, after each epoch it will append a row of statistics to `<experiment_name>/results.txt`, which details various things worth tracking such as the losses and accuracies on both the training and validation set.
+This is useful for diagnosing model training.

 ### Testing the models